F1shh-sec/Page-Permission-Checker/README.md

 # Page-Permission-Checker
-Checks weather you have permission to view a webpage.
-Take input form a text file, and checks to see if the page returns a 200 or 403
+ This is a quick and easy script I threw together to check weather a user account has permission to access a page.

+# How to use
+Create a list of websites and store it in text.txt.
+New items should be seperated by a new line.

+Add any cookies you need for authentication to the Cookies section, and any HTML headers you need to he header section.

+Run the script and await results.